Subscribing to too many sources trying to catch the most accurate, useful content out there?

 24. Denis Dinkevich

 We have seen Denis around the HR community for the past year, and we admire his recruitment gusto!
 He posts interviews that he has done at events, as well as reaches out to his followers with helpful resources.
 Not to mention, Denis is a tech whiz.
-Follow this HR tech influencer into 2021 for your own good!
+Follow this HR tech influencer for your own good!
 He’s going places.

 25. Jon Thurmond